Christinamawel/indecision/Log.md

 1:00 - 2:00 try to fix implementing recycler view with no luck

 2:30 - 3:30 get recycler view to work without delete functionality and add to QuestionFormActivity

+3:30 - 4:20 add user authentication with firebase